French UN Peacekeeper Killed in Southern Lebanon Attack During Fragile Ceasefire

 Background

 The United Nations Interim Force in Lebanon (UNIFIL) has been deployed in southern Lebanon since 1978, with a mandate to monitor the cessation of hostilities and support the Lebanese government in restoring its authority in the region.
-The force includes contingents from numerous countries, including France, which has historically been one of the largest contributors.
-The mission has operated in a complex and dangerous environment, particularly during periods of heightened tension between Israel and Hezbollah.
+The force includes contingents from numerous countries, including France, which has historically been one of the largest contributors, with approximately 700 French troops serving as part of the mission.

 Key Developments